RAG Architecture Best Practices for UK Enterprise Deployments

 A production RAG system comprises several components working in concert:

-- Vector store – Stores the document chunks and their embeddings, enabling similarity search at query time.
+Vector store – Stores the document chunks and their embeddings, enabling similarity search at query time.
+Artificial neural networks and machine learning techniques are commonly used to generate these vector representations, allowing the system to capture complex patterns in the data.

-- Generation engine – Sends the retrieved context along with the user’s query to a large language model, which generates a grounded response.
+Generation engine – Sends the retrieved context along with the user’s query to a large language model, which generates a grounded response.
+Large language models are built on deep learning architectures, often utilizing deep neural networks with many layers or multiple layers to extract complex patterns from data.

-- Orchestration layer – Manages the end-to-end flow, including query preprocessing, retrieval strategy selection, prompt construction, and response post-processing.
+Orchestration layer – Manages the end-to-end flow, including query preprocessing, retrieval strategy selection, prompt construction, and response post-processing.
+AI algorithms play a key role in optimizing retrieval and generation processes within this layer.

 Each component involves architectural decisions that materially affect the system’s accuracy, performance, and cost.
 We will examine the most consequential decisions in turn.